garygr2002/Rebalance/README.md

 ### -source spth

-The source directory for the csv files that this software reads.
+The source directory for the CSV files that this software reads.
 The source directory must contain the following subdirectories: account, basis, code, detailed, distinguished, gains_head, gains_joint, gains_separate, gains_single, holding, income_head, income_joint, income_separate, income_single, portfolio and ticker.
 The <i>spth</i> argument may be any valid absolute path, or valid path relative to the current directory.
 The argument is required.

 ### -destination dpth